adam-klica/CRM_/README.md

 },
 };
 ```
-5) npm start and open: http://localhost:3000/add-user.
-Add new user, and if everyhing goes well, you should have client in your database.
+5) npm run dev and open: http://localhost:3000/add-user.
+Add new user, and if everyhing goes well, you should have client in your database and client will receive email to reset password

-6) Change role from 'client' to 'admin' in order to have functions to create new users and see their projects
+6) Change role from 'client' to 'admin' in order to have functions to create new users and see their projects(mySQL)

-7) Edit add-user.js file to block other users from accesing (uncomment and delete few lines)
+7) Edit add-user.js file to block other users from accesing this page (uncomment and delete few lines )